Automate Your Influence

 When we have a test suite, we can quickly get a quality measure on the codebase.
 Does this change break existing functionality?
 Do things look okay after updating my dependencies?

 What does this have to do with your influence?
 As you become more senior, your responsibility for a project or team will grow.
 If you’re a lead, then the buck stops with you.
 Spending all your time manually testing the project’s quality will prevent you from contributing to other areas.
 Also, as the project grows more complex, you won’t have enough time in the day to check everything.
+Property testing is unfortunately underutilized in the industry.
+I like to think of it as second-level automation.
+It helps automate your tests, which are automating various checks.

 There’s limited time in the day, so you’ll need to prioritize testing things that will have the most impact on the product, given its current state.
 But once you’ve invested in a sufficient testing suite, it will help you scale.
 It will also free up your future time to work on other initiatives.